-At Christmas time (between September and December), you can also request Christmas Fare packs, which operate like the Treats Drive and offers fruit mince pies, Christmas shortbread shapes, yo-yos, choc Viennese fingers, Christmas cookies and rocky road.
+At Christmas time (4th term only, between September and December), you can also request Christmas Fare packs, which operate like the Treats Drive and offers fruit mince pies, Christmas shortbread shapes, yo-yos, choc Viennese fingers, Christmas cookies and rocky road.
 Profits are slightly less ($2 per pack) but they are packaged especially for Christmas (including the cute Christmas cookie stocking which contains a variety of 8 individually wrapped cookies) and the variety pack, which contains four trays of goodies including fruit mince pies, melting moments, and Christmas shortbread.

 The Christmas Fare fundraiser can be run in conjunction with the Treats Fundraisers, simply by stapling the order forms together.

 Full ingredient lists and nutritional information is available on the website here.

 There are no minimum orders for either fundraising option, although orders of less than $600 (ie 20 carry boxes) will incur a $30 delivery fee.
 No returns are accepted.